sencha/ext-react-cra-eject/README.md

 ### after-eject

-The state of the app directly after ejecting
+The state of the app directly after ejecting, before adding ExtReact.

-### with-ext-react

-The final state, with ExtReact working

 ## Setup